zphzhg/test-travis-ci/README.md

 script: mvn test
 ```

-Note that in this project, we create java web project under the folder `Hello`, so as the value of `install`(a bash command), we need change our directory to `Hello` first and then run `mvn install`.
+Note that we create the java web project under the folder `Hello`, so as the value of `install`(always is a bash command), we need to change our directory to `Hello` first and then run `mvn install`.

 ## Trigger Build